 Infections may affect only part of the body (a local infection) or the whole body (a systemic infection).
 Abscesses and urinary bladder infections are examples of local infections.
 Severe systemic infections may have life-threatening effects, such as sepsis or septic shock Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
 Septic shock is life-threatening low blood pressure ... read more .

 Symptoms of infection can include fever Fever in Adults Fever is an elevated body temperature.
-Temperature is considered elevated when it is higher than 100.4° F (38° C) as measured by an oral thermometer or higher than 100.8° F (38.2° C) as measured... read more , a racing pulse, faster breathing, anxiety, and confusion.
+Temperature is considered elevated when it is higher than 100.4° F (38° C) as measured by an oral thermometer or higher than 100.8° F (38.2°... read more , a racing pulse, faster breathing, anxiety, and confusion.

 Most effects resolve when the infection is effectively treated.